 There are additional 'via' options for the second line of the destination display.
 These can be controlled by pressing Shift+F7 or Shift+F8.
-Please see below for a list of the options and their relevant code if you wish to use them on an Al service by adding ;D2=x to the DMSOA's vehicle number:
+Please see below for a list of the options and their relevant code if you wish to use them on an Al service by adding ;D2=x to the DMSOA's vehicle number.
+Options in italics are not available on the new destination display: